nextflow-io/nextflow/docs/reference/config.md

 : Defines the amount of time the Conda environment creation can last.
 The creation process is terminated when the timeout is exceeded (default: `20 min`).

 `conda.useMamba`
 : Uses the `mamba` binary instead of `conda` to create the Conda environments.
-See the [Mamba documentation](https://github.com/mamba-org/mamba) for more information.
+See the [Mamba documentation](https://github.com/mamba-org/mamba) for more information about Mamba.

 `conda.useMicromamba`
 : :::{versionadded} 22.05.0-edge
   :::
 : Uses the `micromamba` binary instead of `conda` to create Conda environments.
-See the [Micromamba documentation](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) for more information.
+See the [Micromamba documentation](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) for more information about Micromamba.

 See {ref}`conda-page` for more information about using Conda environments with Nextflow.